 I wanted to make you aware of an exciting upcoming event so you can begin planning for it now.
-It is World Family History Day, formally announced on January 8, 2018, to be held annually each May 15.
+It is World Family History Day, first announced on January 8, 2018, and now held annually each May 15.
 World Family History Day (WFHD) is celebrated by family organizations who encourage their members to discover and post new information about their ancestors and deceased relatives, and by family history centers, historical societies, educational institutions, and genealogical companies who encourage their patrons to participate in family history activities on this day.

 I invite you as individuals, immediate families, and grandparent organizations, to come up with an activity you can participate in on or around World Family History Day that will help generate more interest in family history and encourage your families to learn more about and appreciate their ancestors.
 Some ideas include, but are not limited to, the following:

 · holding an indexing challenge between individuals or family organizations

 · using available apps to photograph and upload photos of headstones in cemeteries not yet documented

 · scanning and digitizing old family photos and documents and uploading them to public databases